Ellen P. Chapnick is the former Dean for Social Justice Initiatives and a lecturer in law.

-Dean Chapnick’s recent pro bono work includes serving as: President of Legal Services for New York-Bronx; chair of the Association of American Law Schools' Section on Pro Bono and Public Service Opportunities; and president of the Center for Constitutional Rights.
-Dean Chapnick has received the Association of American Law Schools' Father Robert F. Drinan award, Sanctuary for Families' Abely Pro Bono Achievement Award, Legal Aid Society of New York's award for outstanding pro bono publico service and the Pro Bono Students America award for best Law School public interest program.
-She is the author of several articles and the Access to the Courts chapter in the American Bar Association's The Law of Environmental Justice.
+Of her many awards, Chapnick has received the Association of American Law Schools’ Father Robert F. Drinan award; Sanctuary for Families’ Abely Pro Bono Achievement award; The Legal Aid Society of New York's award for outstanding pro bono publico service; and the Pro Bono Students America award for best law school public interest program.